-- Immediate consideration should be given as to how to best support and protect the victim and the alleged perpetrator (and any other children involved/impacted) - The starting point regarding any report is the School's zero-tolerance approach to any sexual harassment, violence or abuse.
-Staff will be especially careful not to normalise or allow any implication that such behaviour can be dismissed as 'banter'. - The DSL will take into account the wishes of the victim in terms of how they want to proceed.
-Victims should be given as much control as is reasonably possible over decisions regarding how any investigation will be progressed and any support that they will be offered - The DSL will take into account the ages and developmental stages of the children involved and the nature of the alleged incident(s), including whether a crime may have been committed and consideration of harmful sexual behaviour - The DSL will take into account any power imbalance between the children e.g. is the alleged perpetrator significantly older, more mature or more confident?
-Does the victim have a disability or learning difficulty? - The DSL will consider if the alleged incident is a one-off or a sustained pattern of abuse and consider if there are any ongoing risks to the victim, other children or the School
+Immediate consideration should be given as to how to best support and protect the victim and the alleged perpetrator (and any other children involved/impacted)

-- staff and also consider other related issues and wider context in line with contextual safeguarding - Reports of sexual violence or sexual harassment should include the time and location of the incident.
+- The starting point regarding any report is the School's zero-tolerance approach to any sexual harassment, violence or abuse.
+Staff will be especially careful not to normalise or allow any implication that such behaviour can be dismissed as 'banter'.
+The School will carefully consider any report of sexual violence and/or sexual harassment.
+The DSL (or deputy) is likely to have a complete safeguarding picture and be the most appropriate person to advise on the School's initial response - The DSL will take into account the wishes of the victim in terms of how they want to proceed.
+Victims should be given as much control as is reasonably possible over decisions regarding how any investigation will be progressed and any support that they will be offered - The DSL will take into account the ages and developmental stages of the children involved and the nature of the alleged incident(s) including whether a crime may have been committed and consideration of harmful sexual behaviour - The DSL will take into account any power imbalance between the children e.g. is the alleged perpetrator significantly older, more mature or more confident?
+Does the victim have a disability or learning difficulty? - The DSL will consider if the alleged incident is a one-off or a sustained pattern of abuse and consider if there are any ongoing risks to the victim, other children or the School staff and also consider other related issues and wider context in line with contextual safeguarding - Reports of sexual violence or sexual harassment should include the time and location of the incident.
 Subsequent risk assessments will include any actions to make the location safer - It is important to understand intra-familial harms and identify any necessary support for siblings following incidents of sexual violence or sexual harassment.

-6.15.3 Options to Manage the Report
+7.16.3 Options to Manage the Report